 Adding endorsements usually adds to the cost of an auto insurance policy.
 It’s not always the case, though, as some endorsements remove features, rather than adding them.
 Another cost-saver for many motorists come in the form of discounts.
 These may not technically be endorsements, since the terms of a policy aren’t changed by them.

 Nevertheless, discounts create significant savings when an insurer offers these to its customers.
 Multi-line discounts come when a driver buys both car and home insurance through a single company.
-Additional insurance, such as boats, motorcycles and RVs, may also qualify for multi-line discounting, depending on the insurance company.
+Additional insurance, such as boats, motorcycles, and RVs, may also qualify for multi-line discounting, depending on the insurance company.

 Older drivers and motorists who use the same insurer over a period of time may earn maturity and loyalty discounts.
 Young drivers completing approved driver training may also earn lower rates.
 Seasonally using winter tires is yet another discount many insurers now offer.
-Once again, the options available to a driver depend on the individual insurer in question.
+Once again, the options available to a driver depending on the individual insurer in question.
 Not all companies offer the same discounts.